theta360developers/ricoh-viewer/docs/tutorial.md

 | front-end | index.html | load RICOH360 Viewer |
 | back-end | server.py | send content to viewer and handle security |

+The suggested way to use this tutorial is to start with a blank file using an editor like VSCode.
+Type in all the code snippets one section at a time.
+For each section, take a moment to understand the functionality.
+For example, one section is on token creation for the RICOH360 Viewer.
+Another section is on token creation for the RICOH360 Cloud API.

+If you get stuck, you can refer to the completed code on GitHub or copy and paste the snippet into your own application.

 Tutorial [code on GitHub](https://github.com/theta360developers/oppkey-ricoh-viewer-demo-basic/tree/main/tutorial)

 ## front-end HTML File